matt-goldman/matt-goldman.github.io/docs/_posts/2021-04-12-interfaces.md

 This depdendency is then *injected* into this class, and the class is now dependent on the abstraction rather than any concretion.
 [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) is how you implement the dependency inversion principle in practical terms - it's a huge topic on its own so I won't go into detail here, but .NET Core caters for it out of the box.

+{% gist bb904f5894456531fae7201a2e2bf03f Startup.cs %}

 {% gist bb904f5894456531fae7201a2e2bf03f FeedingTimeWithINotifier.cs %}

 The benefits of this approach are:

-* I have no dependency on any specific notification system, so I can change the whole implementation later if I want to without impacting my FeedPet functionality (they are loosely coupled).
+* We have no dependency on any specific notification system, so can change the whole implementation later if we want to without impacting my FeedPet functionality (they are loosely coupled).
-* I can build multiple implementations of this interface - one for SMS, one for email, one for Microsoft Teams, whatever - and select the appropriate implementation at runtime if I wish.
+* We can build multiple implementations of this interface - one for SMS, one for email, one for Microsoft Teams, whatever - and select the appropriate implementation at runtime if we wish.
-* I don't even need a single implementation to continue working on my FeedPet functionality - this can be done later, or in parallel by someone else.
-I just need the interface defined; as log as at runtime I have an implementation available, my code will work.
+* We don't even need a single implementation to continue working on my FeedPet functionality - this can be done later, or in parallel by someone else.
+We just need the interface defined; as log as at runtime we have an implementation available, my code will work.
-* I can mock implementations to this interface in unit tests which will allow me to focus on testing my core business logic.
+* We can mock implementations to this interface in unit tests which will allow me to focus on testing my core business logic.

 There's a lot to take in here, but the core concept is this - you define the functionality you need where you need it.
 Then you take your depdendency on this *abstraction* rather than on any concrete implementation.